Myotherapy Hastings

 Myotherapy primarily focuses on soft tissue massage, but it encompasses a wide range of techniques tailored to each patient’s unique needs.
 Beyond traditional massage, a Hastings Myotherapist may incorporate myofascial acupuncture (also known as dry needling), which involves inserting fine needles into trigger points to relieve muscle tension and improve circulation.
 Trigger point pressure release is another common technique, applying focused pressure to tight or knotted areas within muscles to reduce pain and restore mobility.

-Arrange Your Myotherapy Appointment near Hastings Today
+Make Your Myotherapy Appointment near Hastings Today

 In most cases, Myotherapy is part of the ‘extras’ offered by private health insurers.